Lokgic/dcisgroup/src/newsMD/duke-today-1.md

 ---
-title: "In the Media: Duke Today"
+title: “Duke Today: Factoring in the deadly math of cancer“
 date: "2013-02-01"
 ---